mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/administering-clusters/package-registry/index.md

 ### Local storage

 Package registry uses local storage by default, which is **NOT recommended** for production usage.
 Configure a persistent volume or S3-compatible storage for production usage.
-If you are using this for developement purposes and wish to use local storage, skip to the next section.
+If you are using this for development purposes and wish to use local storage, skip to the next section.

 ### Mount volume option